Nooruddeen Durkee: Biography

 In 1972, he lived on Jabal Zaytun outside of al-Quds ash-Sharif in Jerusalem, where he embraced Islam at the Madrasah of the Masjid al-'Aqsah.
 During this period he studied Tasawwuf with Muhammad al-Jamal, Na'ib of the Mufti of al-Quds, Hazim Abu-l-Ghazali of Amman, Jordan, and Abu Mutalib ash-Sharif of al-Khalil, all of whom were sheikhs of the Shadhdhuliyyah Order.
-He also benefited from the teaching of Noor-i-Muhammad, a Naqshbandi from Bokhara who lived and taught within the city.
+He also benefitted from the teaching of Noor-i-Muhammad, a Naqshbandi from Bokhara who lived and taught within the city.

 From 1973 to 1976, he designed and built the Intensive Studies Center (also known as the Islamic Sufi Center) in the mountains above San Cristobal, New Mexico.
 This center, which burned to the ground in a forest fire in the 1990s, contained the first mosque in Northern New Mexico.
-Through the center many people learned about Islam for the first time from the perspective of Tasawwuf.
+Through the center, many people learned about Islam for the first time from the perspective of Tasawwuf.
 Many young American people embraced Islam in this setting and went on to stay at the Center where they learned the rudiments of Islam and began to live as Muslims.

 From 1976 to 1979, he lived and studied in Makkah al-Mukarramah in the 'Ashrafiyyah area of al-Jiyad and attended the Markaz al-Lugahat-al-Arabiyyah, Kulliyat ash-Shari'ah, what was then Jami'at Malik 'Abdu-l-'Aziz and is now known as Jami'at Ummu-l-Qurra.
-During this time, he developed the idea of a Muslim school and community in United States and began raising funds for the project.
+During this time, he developed the idea of a Muslim school and community in the United States and began raising funds for the project.

-From 1980 to 1988, on the first day of new Hijri 1400, he was the sole signatory on incorporation papers for the Dar al-Islam foundation in Abiquiu, New Mexico, which he co-founded in 1979.
+From 1980 to 1988, on the first day of the new Hijri 1400, he was the sole signatory on incorporation papers for the Dar al-Islam Foundation in Abiquiu, New Mexico, which he co-founded in 1979.
 Nooruddeen Durkee served from 1980 to 1988 as President of Dar al-Islam.
 During his term, the foundation grew from an idea to a physical reality that, at the time of his leaving office, had assets of $7 million USD, was debt-free, and in full operation, which included a mosque, a school, residences, and small businesses.
-Its purpose was to add as a living, artistic, social and cultural center for Islam in America.
+Its purpose was to add a living, artistic, social, and cultural center for Islam in America.
 It drew visitors from all over the world, particularly, but not exclusively, among Muslim converts in America.
 The foundation is still operational and remains debt-free with a limited summer teaching program.